gimenete/github-linker/README.md

 If you've made changes to the file that are not pushed to GitHub.com, the link could be not accurate.

 **Enjoy!**

+Extension icon made by [Freepik](https://www.freepik.com/ "Freepik") from [www.flaticon.com](https://www.flaticon.com/ "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")